RSE-102/Lecture-Material/README.md

 ### Reflection day

-- 14:00-18:00: How did you apply the newly learned skills in your work?
+- 13:00-17:00: How did you apply the newly learned skills in your work?
 Which problems did you face?
 Each participant should prepare a 5-10 minutes presentation.
 There is enough time for in-depth discussions.

+## History

+- The first course ran from Tuesday, October 4 to Friday, October 7, 2022, with the *reflection day* on December 6, 2022.
+- There was no course in 2023.
+Instead, we organized a week-long summer school on [Research Software Engineering with Julia: Basics, Visualization, and Statistics](https://www.simtech.uni-stuttgart.de/events/simtech-summer-school/SuSch_2/)
+- The second course ran from Monday, October 7 to Friday, October 11, 2024 with the *reflection day* on December 10, 2024.

 ## Credits